SanjanaSunil/wikipedia-search-engine/README.md

 ./search.sh <path_to_index_folder>
 ```

-Enter the query one by one to get the top 10 results.
+Enter the query one by one to get the top 10 ranked results.